concourse/concourse/release-notes/latest.md

 #### <sub><sup><a name="5160" href="#5160">:link:</a></sup></sub> fix

-* Fix misuse of mount options when performing copy-on-write volumes based of other copy-on-write volumes
+* Fix misuse of mount options when performing copy-on-write volumes based on other copy-on-write volumes

-This case could be faced when making providing inputs and outputs with overlapping paths.
+This case could be faced when providing inputs and outputs with overlapping paths.

 * Switch CGO-based Zstd library by a pure go one

-Certain payloads could make Concourse return internal errors due to possible errors in from the library we used before.
+Certain payloads could make Concourse return internal errors due to possible errors from the library we used before.